-305. (Definition of obligation)

-(1) An obligation is a legal relationship that connects a particular person with a specified person by having the particular person assume a certain duty with respect to the specified person.

-(2) The person assuming the duty shall be called the 'obligor,' and the person receiving the benefit of performance of such duty shall be called the 'obligee.'

-(3) An obligee shall possess those rights corresponding to the duty owed by the obligor.
-[These rights are collectively referred to in this translation as a 'claim.5']

-306. (Causes of obligation)

-(1) An obligation may arise from a contract, unilateral legal act, management of affairs without mandate, unjust enrichment, tortious act, or provision of law.
+- 308. (Definition of obligation) - (1) An obligation is a legal relationship that connects a particular person with a specified person by having the particular person assume a certain duty with respect to the specified person. - (2) The person assuming the duty shall be called the 'obligor,' and the person receiving the benefit of performance of such duty shall be called the 'obligee.' - (3) An obligee shall possess those rights corresponding to the duty assumed by the obligor.
+[These rights are collectively referred to in this translation as a 'claim.4'] - 309.
+(Causes of obligation) - (1) An obligation may arise from a contract, unilateral legal act, management of affairs without mandate, unjust enrichment, tortious act, or provision of law.

+4 While the term 'claim' generally refers to an action or demand deriving from a legal right, in this translation it refers to any substantial right that corresponds to an obligation owed by an obligor and is vested in an obligee.
-(2) An obligation arising from a contract or unilateral legal act is an obligation created based on the intention of [one or both] parties.

-(3) An obligation arising from the management of affairs without mandate, unjust enrichment, tortious act or provision of law is an obligation created by law.
-The provisions set forth in Chapters Three through Seven of this Book shall apply mutatis mutandis to an obligation created by law.

-307. (Definition of declaration of intention)

-(1) A declaration of intention is an expression of intention made by a party with the intent to create a legal effect.

-(2) The declaration of intention shall become effective when the notice thereof reaches to the other party.

-308. (Definition of contract)
+- (2) An obligation arising from a contract or unilateral legal act is an obligation created based on the intention of [one or both] parties. - (3) An obligation arising from management of affairs without mandate, unjust enrichment, tortious act or provision of law is an obligation created by law.
+The provisions set forth in Chapters Three through Seven of this Book shall apply mutatis mutandis to an obligation created by law. - 310.
+(Definition of declaration of intention) - (1) A declaration of intention is an expression of intention made by a party with the intent to create a legal effect. - (2) The declaration of intention shall become effective when the notice thereof reaches to the other party. - 311.
+(Definition of contract)